What Is More Important: Your GPA or SAT Scores?

 SAT scores are standardized

 SAT scores, on the other hand, are derived from the same test administered to everyone.
-There are no higher- or lower-level tests given out based on demographics, education, etc. Your final SAT score reflects your knowledge against students across the nation tackling the same questions and subjects.
+There are no higher- or lower-level tests given out based on demographics, education, etc. Your final SAT score reflects your knowledge against students nationwide tackling the same questions and subjects.
 College admission officials place more trust in that score because they know it’s been impartially generated.

 The SAT aptitude reputation